ErfannKhastar/cozy-cash-web-app/README.md

 ## 📫 Let's Connect!

-I'm a university student and backend software engineer passionate about building scalable architectures, robust APIs, and learning modern DevOps practices.
+I'm a backend software engineer passionate about building scalable architectures, robust APIs, and learning modern DevOps practices.
 Whether you have a question about this project, want to discuss Python backend development, or have an exciting collaboration in mind, I'd love to hear from you!

 - 💻 **Explore my work:** [Check out my GitHub Profile](https://github.com/ErfannKhastar) to see my backend journey and other projects.
 - 🔗 **LinkedIn:** [Let's connect professionally!](https://linkedin.com/in/erfankhastar)